Jdaniel19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(4) this  script that changes the owner of the file hello to the user betty
+(5)  a script that creates an empty file called hello